Department of Art and Art History

 In this course we will explore the history and archaeology of Pompeii with the goal of better understanding daily life in the early Roman empire.
 The course proceeds topically, moving from an exploration of the city's public spaces to an analysis of more private domains--houses, gardens, and tombs.
 We will also consider evidence from ancient literature and epigraphy.
 Students may not receive credit for both CLAR 380 and CLAS 73.

 Required preparation, any introductory art history course or permission of the instructor.
-This course will examine the history of architecture from the late 19th century to the present.
+This course will examine the history of architecture from the early 19th century to the present.

 This course will investigate what is commonly termed "pop art."
 We will examine the various issues at stake in the appropriation of mass media imagery and techniques, the diversity within the movement, the different arguments surrounding particular artists and artworks, and pop art's continuing legacy in work by contemporary artists.